 Instead of the monthly statements described above, you may choose to submit a single report of your annual income and copies of your federal and state income tax returns, including your W-2 and/or 1099 forms showing your total income.
-The tax returns and forms must be submitted to Retirement Services by May 1st for income earned in the previous year.
+The tax returns and forms must be submitted to the Office of Retirement Services by May $1^{\rm st}$ for income earned in the previous year.

-If you elect this option, you will also need to submit a written statement of your projected income and earnings by January 10th of each year.
+If you elect this option, you will also need to submit a written statement of your projected income and earnings by January 10^{th} of each year.
 You may file an amended statement if there is a change in your projected income.